 For example, let’s say you launch a promotion and you want to estimate how much you’re going to sell.
 The promotion will be affected by the promotion set up, the weather, actions of competing brands, etc. So you need to have access to all these data before you can start to think about making correct predictions.

-Only the bigger companies today have enough data to use AI in a good way.
+Today, only the bigger companies have enough data to use AI in a good way.
 That is why companies must ask themselves what exactly they expect from AI.
 What do they want to achieve with it and will this technology move them forward?

 AI is still in an experimental phase and most companies are far from ready to use this kind of technology.
 Of course companies need to think about how they can use AI to their advantage in the future.
 It is essential to collect the right data from now on.